epicweb-dev/epic-stack/docs/database.md

    2. Commit this change and deploy the app to fly.
-      - This will make sure that after building the dockerfile and deploying it to the fly machine, the `node ./other/setup-swap.js`, `npx prisma migrate deploy` and `npm start` commands won't be executed.
+      - This will make sure that after building the dockerfile and deploying it to the fly machine, `npx prisma migrate deploy` and `npm start` commands won't be executed.
    3. Now that the main machine is up and running, you can SSH into it by running `fly ssh console --app [YOUR_APP_NAME]` in the terminal.
    4. Create a backup of the DB and download it by following the steps mentioned